 Photographer: Jeremy Daniel

-Throughout time, Broadway has entertained audiences with such great artistic performances as CHICAGO, one of the most beloved American musicals.
-In 2014, Chicago surpassed Cats reaching its 7,486th execution of a performance.
+Throughout time, Broadway has entertained audiences with such great artistic performances as “Chicago,” one of the most beloved American musicals.
+In 2014, “Chicago” surpassed “Cats” (Another Broadway musical), reaching its 7,486th execution of a performance.

-The Chicago play was based off the Jazz Age.
+The Chicago play’s story originated from events during the Jazz Age.
 At that time, women were seen as submissive until several high-profile murder cases surfaced in which women appeared to be the perpetrators.
-These cases were closely followed by the public.
-Chicago playwright Maurine Dallas Watkins was assigned to cover the trials that were held in 1924.
+The public closely followed those murder cases and was probably perplexed by the situation.